CBonnell/chameleon-certs/draft-lamps-chameleon-certs.md

 subject may have multiple keys of different algorithms certified by separate certificates.
 The use of different keys allows for the subject to use the key that is most appropriate for a given operation and intended recipient.
-For example, as part of on an ongoing algorithm migration, it is useful to use stronger algorithms when both of the systems utilized by the subscriber/sender and recipient have been upgraded.
+For example, as part of an ongoing algorithm migration, it is useful to use stronger algorithms when both of the systems utilized by the subscriber/sender and recipient have been upgraded.
 However, in the case where systems have not yet been updated,